pyeventsourcing/eventsourcing/README.md

     pip install eventsourcing

+If you want to use SQLAlchemy, then please install with the optional extra called 'sqlalchemy'.

+    pip install eventsourcing[sqlalchemy]

+Similarly, if you want to use Cassandra, then please install with the optional extra called 'cassandra'.

+    pip install eventsourcing[cassandra]

-If you want to run the test suite, or try the example below, then please install with the optional extra called 'test'.
+If you want to run the test suite, or try the example below with different backends, then please install with the optional extra called 'test'.

     pip install eventsourcing[test]